Yogas Chitta Vritti Nirodha: The Finnish Approach to Mindful Education

 1. Understanding "Chitta Vritti Nirodha" in Education

-Stress from exams & performance pressure
+Stress from exams and performance pressure

-Digital overload & shortened attention spans
+Digital overload and shortened attention spans

 Emotional turbulence affecting learning